Australian alcohol guidelines

 The new guidelines

-While there is no safe level of drinking, the guidelines provide a framework for how to stay healthy and protect you and your family from alcohol-related harms.
+While there’s no safe level of drinking, the guidelines provide a framework for how to stay healthy and protect yourself and your family from alcohol harm.

 The guidelines recommend that:

-- Those who are pregnant or planning a pregnancy should not drink alcohol to reduce harm to their unborn child.
+- women who are pregnant or breastfeeding should not drink alcohol to prevent harm to their baby.

-It can be difficult to keep track of how much alcohol you are consuming because different types of drinks contain different amounts of alcohol and come in different sizes.
+It can be difficult to keep track of how much alcohol you’re consuming because different types of drinks contain different amounts of alcohol and come in different sizes.